BDC Hamburger Icon

 Misheloff added that small business owners can investigate other alternatives, such as supplier (trade) financing, borrowing from friends and family and seeking a personal loan.
 He said that personal loans are often cheaper than business loans.

-How you finance your business is a major decision that greatly impacts your overall financial success.
-Analyze every possible option to determine which one is best for your business.
-Once you receive funding, manage your cash flow wisely so you can avoid borrowing again in the future.
+How you finance your business is a critical decision that can shape your long-term success.
+Analyze every option carefully and, once you secure funding, manage your cash flow wisely to reduce future borrowing needs.

-Sean Peek and Max Freedman contributed to this article.
+Simone Johnson and Sean Peek contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?